MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services-for-PHP-composer.markdown

 Note that for labeling sources, you must provide credentials that can commit to the originating source repository.
 If omitted, labeling will fail.

-The labeling scheme is compatible with [GitHub releases](https://help.github.com/articles/about-releases) and can link a given npm package version number to a GitHub release.
+The labeling scheme is compatible with [GitHub releases](https://help.github.com/articles/about-releases) and can link a given PHP Composer package version number to a GitHub release.

 ## Available Environment Variables